benckx/liquibase-jooq-codegen-example/README.md

 conn.commit()
 ```

-At this point, you have a H2 in-memory database with your Liquibase definition, in this example it means you have
+At this point, you have a H2 in-memory database containing your Liquibase definition, in this example it means you have
-created one table.
+a database with 1 table.

-Then connect to this H2 database with jOOQ to generate the DAO code:
+We then connect to this H2 database with jOOQ to generate the DAO code:

 ```groovy
 import org.h2.Driver